sashkoristov/DAppMaster-2020W/project/project.md

 ## MS2 (17.12.2020): Analyze the given FC with AFCL

 The given FC receives three inputs:
 - folderVideos, where the input videos are stored.
-For the given videos, the folder will be "https://distributed-systems-materials.s3.eu-central-1.amazonaws.com/OBJR/".
 - folderFrames, where the frames of each video will be stored.
 The idea is that when you run on multiple regions, to store images on the closer storage.
 Replace f1, f2, ..., f8 with the folders of the corresponding regions in the input.
 - threshold for the confidence